Jim Watson (Canadian politician): Fourth mayoral term

 On October 22, Watson won the 2018 mayoral race with 71.03% of the votes, defeating eleven other candidates.

-Jim Watson oversaw the launch of the LRT (Light Rail Transit) system that opened to the public on September 14, 2019.
+Watson oversaw the launch of the Confederation Line, a rail system that opened to the public on September 14, 2019.
 He has also played an instrumental role to open a new central library to the city's downtown core at LeBreton Flats - a state-of-the-art net carbon zero facility.
 During this term, in an article published in the Ottawa Citizen on August 17, 2019, Watson came out as gay after 40 years of being closeted.
-Since 2018, Watson has led the City through natural disasters, including two floods, tornados, a global pandemic (COVID-19), and the 2022 Freedom Convoy.
+From 2018 to 2022, Watson led Ottawa through natural disasters, including two floods, tornados, a global pandemic (COVID-19), and the 2022 Freedom Convoy.

 On March 20, 2021, Watson became Ottawa's longest serving mayor, passing J.E.
 Stanley Lewis' previous record.
 On December 10, 2021, Watson announced he would not be running for re-election in the upcoming 2022 Ottawa municipal election.

 2022 Freedom Convoy protest

-On Sunday, February 6, 2022, Watson proclaimed a state of emergency to handle a 10-day blockade as part of the Freedom Convoy 2022 that has shut down much of the city's core.
+On Sunday, February 6, 2022, Watson proclaimed a state of emergency to handle a 10-day blockade as part of the Freedom Convoy 2022 that shut down much of the city's core.

 "The Watson Club"

-Since his re-election, many councillors have expressed concern over Watson's apparent strangle-hold over several other councillors.
-The urban-suburban split between councillors sees Watson siding with more-suburban councillors, whom he appoints to Chair every committee.
+After his re-election, some councillors expressed concern over Watson's apparent stranglehold over several councillors.
+The urban-suburban split between councillors saw Watson siding with more-suburban councillors, whom he appointed to chair every committee.